lxxxl123/mjt-maven/note/FW.md

 ## oak
 - oak: (n.) a tree with large , strong , hard , tough , and often red bark(橡树/木)

+## obsessive

+- obsessive
+  - (adj.) too interested in sb or sth , and spend much time on it

 ## on
 - on: